 A non-calculus physics sequence covering fundamentals of mechanics, energy, power, thermodynamics and sound.
 Applications to the areas of biology, chemistry, the earth science and technology.
-Full credit will not be granted for both Physics 103 and 201 or 202.
+This is a blended, or hybrid, course.
+It includes both online and face-to-face components.
+Full credit will not be granted for both PHYSICS 103 and PHYSICS 201.